Hydra: an Ensemble of Convolutional Neural Networks for Geospatial Land Classification: Abstract

 \section{Abstract}

 We describe in this paper Hydra, an ensemble of convolutional neural networks (CNN) for geospatial land classification.
 The idea behind Hydra is to create an initial CNN that is coarsely optimized but provides a good starting pointing for further optimization, which will serve as the Hydra's body.
-Then, the obtained weights are fine tuned multiple times to form an ensemble of CNNs that represent the Hydra's heads.
-By doing so, we were able to reduce the training time while maintaining the classification performance of the ensemble.
-We created ensembles using two state-of-the-art CNN architectures, ResNet and DenseNet, to participate in the Functional Map of the World challenge.
-With this approach, we finished the competition in third place.
-We also applied the proposed framework to the NWPU-RESISC45 database and achieved the best reported performance so far.
+Then, the obtained weights are fine-tuned multiple times with different augmentation techniques, crop styles, and classes weights to form an ensemble of CNNs that represent the Hydra's heads.
+By doing so, we prompt convergence to different endpoints, which is a desirable aspect for ensembles.
+With this framework, we were able to reduce the training time while maintaining the classification performance of the ensemble.
+We created ensembles for our experiments using two state-of-the-art CNN architectures, ResNet and DenseNet.
+We have demonstrated the application of our Hydra framework in two datasets, FMOW and NWPU-RESISC45, achieving results comparable to the state-of-the-art for the former and the best reported performance so far for the latter.
 Code and CNN models are available at \url{https://github.com/maups/hydra-fmow}.